US Xpress Enterprises Trucking Accident Lawyer

 US Xpress Enterprises is one of America’s largest privately-owned truckload carriers in the United States.
 Based in Chattanooga, Tennessee, the company’s operations span North America, which includes both Mexico and Canada.
 The company was found by Max Fuller and Patrick Quinn in 1986.
 Originally beginning with a fleet of 48 trucks, US Xpress Enterprises now has 7,000 tractors and 15,5000 trailers at its disposal.
 In general, the company serves manufacturers, retailers, and other freight companies.
 The company is proud of being one of the first truckload carriers to integrate satellite communications fully.
 It is also proud of incorporating other technologies onto their tractor-trailers such as roll stability, disc brakes, and accident avoidance systems.

 If you or your loved one has been injured in an accident with a US Xpress Enterprises tractor-trailer, you may be entitled to compensation.
-Call Zinda Law Group at (888) 449-1160 for a free consultation with one of our experienced personal injury lawyers.
+Call Zinda Law Group at (888) 449-1160 for a free consultation with one of our trucking accident injury lawyers.

 Common Causes of Trucking Accidents